Permutation twisted cohomology, remixed: Preliminaries: Endotrivial complexes and Borel-Smith functions

+On the other hand, an \emph{indecomposable} endotrivial means what one would expect.
+It is an easy exercise to verify that in $\catK(G)$, for every element $C \in \Pic(\catK(G))$, there is a unique indecomposable representative of the isomorphism class of $C$. \end{definition}

+\begin{remark} Given a real representation $V$ of $G$ with corresponding character $\chi$, we have an equality providing a computational method of computing the basis of $\on{CF}_b(G)$.

-Checking character tables of $G$ a finite $p$-group of normal $p$-rank one shows the basis of $\Pic(\catK(G))$ obtained in \cite[Section 6]{M24a} coincides with the canonical $\Z$-basis of $\on{CF}_b(G)$.
-(The author remarks that he finds this is rather surprising, as the computations of \cite{M24a} were performed entirely ad-hoc and were done prior to the classification of $\Pic(\catK(G))$.) \end{remark}
+Checking character tables of $G$ a $p$-group of normal $p$-rank one shows the basis of $\Pic(\catK(G))$ obtained in \cite[Section 6]{M24a} coincides with the canonical $\Z$-basis of $\on{CF}_b(G)$.
+We remark that this is rather surprising, as the computations of \cite{M24a} were performed entirely ad-hoc, as they occurred well before the classification of $\Pic(\catK(G))$. \end{remark}

-\begin{notation} Let $G$ be a finite $p$-group.
+\begin{notation} Let $G$ be a $p$-group.
 Given a $\R G$-module $V$, let $f_V$ and $C_V$ denote the corresponding effective Borel-Smith function and effective indecomposable endotrivial respectively.
-That is, $f_V := \dim V$ and $C_V$ is the unique indecomposable endotrivial for which $h_{C_V} = \dim V$.
+That is, $f_V := \dim V$ and $C_V$ is the unique indecomposable endotrivial for which $h_{C_V} = \dim V$. \Cref{def:cwcplx} will explain how to obtain $C_V$ from $S^V$ directly. \end{notation}

-Per tom Dieck \cite{tD87}, Borel-Smith functions correspond to representation spheres, which is simply a manifestation of \ref{thm:imgofdimfunction}.
-If $X$ is a finite-dimensional $G$-complex which is a $\F_p$-cohomology sphere, the fixed-point set $X^H$ is a $\F_p$-cohomology-sphere of dimension $d(H)$.
-The assignment $H \mapsto d(H) + 1$ is (unfortunately) also called the \textit{dimension function of $X$.} The set of dimension functions of representation spheres is precisely the effective non-negative Borel-Smith functions.
-Given a real representation $V$, let $S^V$ denote the corresponding representation sphere. \end{notation}